josephmisiti/awesome-machine-learning/README.md

 <a name="books"></a>
 ## Books

+* [Distributed Machine Learning Patterns](https://github.com/terrytangyuan/distributed-ml-patterns)  - This book teaches you how to take machine learning models from your personal laptop to large distributed clusters.
+You’ll explore key concepts and patterns behind successful distributed machine learning systems, and learn technologies like TensorFlow, Kubernetes, Kubeflow, and Argo Workflows directly from a key maintainer and contributor, with real-world scenarios and hands-on projects.
 * [Grokking Machine Learning](https://www.manning.com/books/grokking-machine-learning) - Grokking Machine Learning teaches you how to apply ML to your projects using only standard Python code and high school-level math.
 * [Machine Learning Bookcamp](https://www.manning.com/books/machine-learning-bookcamp) - Learn the essentials of machine learning by completing a carefully designed set of real-world projects.